comnk/comnk/README.md

 - a full stack developer born and raised in the San Francisco Bay Area
 - interested in the intersection of software engineering, artificial intelligence, design, and human computer interaction.

-Outside of my work I enjoy cooking, exploring new places, and playing basketball!

 <!--
 ## Programming Languages and Technologies